DarioBeneventi/Offensive_Infrastructure_As_Code/README.md

  More information will be added soon.

- Inspired by SparcFlow's "book Hack like a Ghost"
+ Inspired by SparcFlow's book "Hack like a Ghost"